-In terms of their present and potential use, including recreational use, the Special Ways vary in their nature.
-In some cases, they provide or allow for public access to a way, including as dedicated public ways, statutory private ways, common scheme ways, or otherwise.
-In other cases, a special way may be a private way accessible only to the landowner or easement holders, which may be few or many.
-The status of the way as public, private, subject to easements, and who holds what rights therein, often involves determinations based on complicated legal principles.
-This determination of the status is not necessary to a special way designation, nor does the Commission's designation affect the status.
-Special Ways accessible to some or all members of the public offer an opportunity to experience the Island by slower means of transportation, such as walking, horse-back riding, or bicycling.
-Those Special Ways that are private, as well as those whose status is in doubt, may at some point in the future be made accessible through landowner agreements, court determinations, and other means, at which time they would provide recreational benefits, provided that their character had been preserved and
+37 In terms of their present and potential use, including recreational use, the Special Ways vary in their nature.
+In some cases, they provide or allow 38 39 for public access to a way, including as dedicated public ways, statutory private ways, common scheme ways, or otherwise.
+In other cases, a 40 41 special way may be a private way accessible only to the landowner or easement holders, which may be few or many.
+The status of the way as 42 public, private, subject to easements, and who holds what rights therein, 43 often involves determinations based on complicated legal principles.
+This 44 45 determination of the status is not necessary to a special way designation, 46 nor does the Commission's designation affect the status.
+Special Ways accessible to some or all members of the public offer an opportunity to 47 experience the Island by slower means of transportation, such as walking, 48 horse-back riding, or bicycling.
+Those Special Ways that are private, as 49 well as those whose status is in doubt, may at some point in the future be 50 made accessible through landowner agreements, court determinations, and 51 52 other means, at which time they would provide recreational benefits, provided that their character had been preserved and protected.
+Thus, 53 regardless of whether such ways are wholly private or subject to public

-- 54 protected.
-Thus, regardless of whether such ways are wholly private or - subject to public rights of access, this is clearly a case where proper - development guidelines at this time could preserve the character of old - ways while enhancing them for existing or potential use by Island residents - 58 and visitors.
+- rights of access, this is clearly a case where proper development guidelines - 56 at this time could preserve the character of old ways while enhancing them - 57 for existing or potential use by Island residents and visitors.

-DRAFT Amendments of GOALS AND GUIDELINES
+58 DRAFT Amendments of GOALS AND GUIDELINES

-Section 5B Goals for Special Ways Zone

-- To protect the existing character of Special Ways for all of the - reasons set forth in Section 4.12 (Cultural and Historic District: Special - 63 Ways) and to retain the view of landscapes abutting these ways by - of preventing the injurious effects that accompany development of the way as - a primary vehicular route.
+- 59 Section 5B Goals for Special Ways Zone - 60 To protect the existing character of Special Ways for all of the - reasons set forth in Section 4.12 (Cultural and Historic District: Special - 62 Ways) and to retain the view of landscapes abutting these ways by - 63 preventing the injurious effects that accompany development of the way as - 64 a primary vehicular route.
+Therefore, new vehicular access should be on - 65 new rights-of-way, thus preserving the Special Ways for alternative forms - 66 of transportation.

-DRAFT Amendments of Special Guidelines for the Special Ways Zone
+67 DRAFT Amendments of Special Guidelines for the Special Ways Zone

-67 Section 5 V Special Guidelines for the Special Ways Zone
+68 Section 5 V Special Guidelines for the Special Ways Zone

-Section 5V.A.
+69 Section 5V.A.
 Development Guidelines